-- Opportunity to apply for a MHC grant to support local programming.
+- Opportunity to apply for a MH grant to support local programming.

 - Resource notebook, educational materials, and promotional materials.

-- Program planning assistance from MHC and Smithsonian staff.
+- Program planning assistance from MH and Smithsonian staff.

 - Access to a statewide network of experts for consultation, presentations, and for facilitated conversations.